sdu-concurrency/vamos-2023/website/subpages/hotels.md

 ## Hotel Odeon

-Guests should **not** book directly with the hotel, but should instead send an email to <a href="mailto:hotel@sdu.dk">hotel@sdu.dk</a>.
+Guests should **not** book directly with the hotel, but should instead send an email to SDU's Accommodation Office at [hotel@sdu.dk](mailto:hotel@sdu.dk).
 The email should mention hotel Odeon and the VaMoS conference, and include the the following additional information:

 - First name
 - Last name